While I’m in training to be an access auditor, I’m able to give free access advice to churches and not-for-profit organisations. I can offer:

 - How to create an accessible church culture

 - How to show your commitment to becoming a community of justice for disabled people, where everyone can worship, just as they are.

 Day or half day courses.
 Contact Naomi here for a free initial discussion.

 Speaking and Events

-I’m a regular speaker at Christian events and conferences, from webinars to panel discussions.
+I’m a regular speaker at events and conferences on disability, church and society, from webinars to panel discussions.
 Book me for your event here.

 I charge for training on a sliding scale, with lower rates for churches and not-for-profit groups, and an expenses-only rate for disabled people’s user-led/activist groups.